mmirhoseini/babbel_words_game/README.md

 I've spent about 6 hours on the project consist of:
 <ol>
-<li>About an hour thinking about the UI/UX and how to manage game parts like time, data, score, ...</li>
+<li>About an hour thinking about the UI/UX and how to manage game parts like time, words data, score, ...</li>
 <li>About 30 minutes preparing whole project structure, core-lib sub-module, dependencies that I'm going to use and implementing MVP using Dagger.</li>
 <li>About 1 hour developing the View in app module and about 3 hour developing logic and algorithm of the game in core-lib module.</li>
 <li>About 30 minutes to complete documentation and push to GitHub</li>